raisingthefloor/morphic-api-server/Morphic.Server/Email/README.md

 ## Settings

     "EmailSettings": {
-        "Type": "sendgrid | sendinblue | disabled"  (or "log" for development) "EmailFromAddress": "From address to use when sending email", "EmailFromFullname": "From name to use when sending email", "SendgridSettings": {
+        "Type": "sendgrid | sendinblue | disabled"  (or "log"/"file" for development) "EmailFromAddress": "From address to use when sending email", "EmailFromFullname": "From name to use when sending email", "SendgridSettings": {